-Volvo wants its S60 to be seen to offer a stylish, sporty alternative to rivals from Audi, Mercedes-Benz and BMW, and it's not too far off.
+Volvo wants the Volvo S60 to be seen to offer a stylish, sporty alternative to rivals from Audi, Mercedes-Benz and BMW, and it's not too far off.
 It's a good-looking car on the outside, while the interior oozes the simple, neat Swedish style that defines Volvo's cabins.
 It's more comfortable than sporty though, even if it does drive better than any Volvo before it.
 Good pricing and equipment work in its favour, too.

-The Volvo V60 is based on the S60 executive saloon, so it looks stylish inside and out, with the addition of a versatile boot.
-However, while past Volvo estates have made a name for themselves with their cavernous load areas, the V60's boot is actually smaller than you'll find in most rivals.
-As with the saloon, the V60 is comfortable, well equipped and is competitively priced.
+The Volvo V60 is based on the Volvo S60 executive saloon, so it looks stylish inside and out, with the addition of a versatile boot.
+However, while past Volvo estates have made a name for themselves with their cavernous load areas, the Volvo V60's boot is actually smaller than you'll find in most rivals.
+As with the saloon, the Volvo V60 is comfortable, well equipped and is competitively priced.

-The V70 proves that Volvo knows a thing or two about building really good estate cars that work in the real world.
-The V70 doesn’t feature the biggest boot in the class, but it's still enormous and capable of swallowing virtually anything you throw at it.
-What's more, the V70 is superbly comfortable to drive, particularly on the motorway, and the DRIVe version offers fuel bills similar to a small hatchback's.
+The Volvo V70 proves that Volvo knows a thing or two about building really good estate cars that work in the real world.
+The Volvo V70 doesn’t feature the biggest boot in the class, but it's still enormous and capable of swallowing virtually anything you throw at it.
+What's more, the Volvo V70 is superbly comfortable to drive, particularly on the motorway, and the DRIVe version offers fuel bills similar to a small hatchback's.

 The Volvo XC60 offers a pleasing mixture of off-road and estate car styling, which looks less aggressive than rivals like the Land Rover Freelander and BMW X3.
 The interior looks great, too, and offers a high driving position, comfortable seats and great visibility, plus lots of space for passengers and luggage.
-The XC60 drives more like a car than a 4x4, and while there are high-powered diesel engines, the frugal DRIVe version, which has front-wheel drive, returns an impressive 47.9mpg.
+The Volvo XC60 drives more like a car than a 4x4, and while there are high-powered diesel engines, the frugal DRIVe version, which has front-wheel drive, returns an impressive 47.1mpg.
 All cars get City Safety, which is designed to help avoid collisions with pedestrians and other traffic at low speeds.

-The XC90 was Volvo's first off-roader, and proved the firm's clever ability to build cars that are relevant to real-world drivers.
-Key to this is the fact that XC90 comes well equipped and features seven decent-sized seats as standard, making it great for active families.
-It doesn’t handle as well as rivals like the BMW X5, but the XC90 is extremely comfortable on long journeys and offers good visibility.
-The XC90 tops this off with solid build quality and a powerful D5 diesel engine.
+The Volvo XC90 was Volvo's first off-roader, and proved the firm's clever ability to build cars that are relevant to real-world drivers.
+Key to this is the fact that the Volvo XC90 comes well equipped and features seven decent-sized seats as standard, making it great for active families.
+It doesn’t handle as well as rivals like the BMW X5, but the Volvo XC90 is extremely comfortable on long journeys and offers good visibility.
+The Volvo XC90 tops this off with solid build quality and a powerful D5 diesel engine.

-Volvo's C70 coupé-convertible certainly boasts plenty of style, particularly since it was revised for 2010 with a sharper front end.
+The Volvo C70 coupé-convertible certainly boasts plenty of style, particularly since it was revised for 2010 with a sharper front end.
 Its electric folding hard top means it offers better all-weather refinement than most soft-top convertibles, but it's quite dull to drive.
-This is partly due to the fact that the C70 is heavy, and although it comes with Volvo's largest petrol and diesel engines, it can’t match rivals like the BMW 3-Series Convertible or Audi A5 Cabriolet for prestige or driver appeal.
+This is partly due to the fact that the Volvo C70 is heavy, and although it comes with Volvo's largest petrol and diesel engines, it can’t match rivals like the BMW 3-Series Convertible or Audi A5 Cabriolet for prestige or driver appeal.